What Is It?

 Medicine.
 If your pain is intense, your doctor may inject a steroid into the area around your shoulder bursa.
 This will help manage your pain.
 If an infection turns out to be the cause of your bursitis, you may need antibiotics.

 Stretch and strengthen your shoulder.
 Once your pain goes away, your doctor might give you exercises to do to help your shoulder return to its normal range of motion.
-She may also suggest physical therapy.
+They may also suggest physical therapy.

 Will I Need Surgery?